 That's absolutely false.

-I mean, the most stunning thing that we just heard there, Susan Ryan, oh, there's no illegal unmasking of citizens and so on and so forth.
+I mean, the most stunning thing that we just heard there, Susan Wright, oh, there's no illegal unmasking of citizens and so on and so forth.

-Um we know that the rate of unmaskings went up some 350 percent in the final year of the Obama administration, and then of course, the executive order of the president allowing the sharing of intelligence among seventeen agencies, something they didn't have during their presidency at the end of the Obama presidency.
+And then, of course, the executive order of the president allowing the sharing of intelligence among 17 agencies, something they didn't have during their presidency at the end of the Obama presidency.

-Uh, if you remember Cheryl Atkinson, now with Sinclair Media and and prior to that was with CBS and author of the New York Times best bestseller, The Smear and Stonewalled.
+If you remember, Cheryl Atkinson, now with Sinclair Media, and prior to that, was with CBS and author of the New York Times bestseller, The Smear, and Stonewalled.

 It's called Full Measure.